bbadzioch/ubgrade/README.md

 the QR code is located in the upper right corner.
 The  automatic angle detection will check the angle of rotation for each pdf file separately, but all pages in a given file will be rotated by the same angle.

+* `skip_codes`:
+A list of of strings.
+If the content of a QR code detected on an exam page matches one of the strings on this list, the page will be skipped over and will not be processed at all.
+This can be useful if e.g. scanned exam files include pages with scratchwork which should be ignored.

 * `batch`: Boolean.
 By default, if the function encounters pages where QR code or person number which be read, it will ask the user to enter this